Choosing your first Digital SLR camera body and Lens - What & Where to buy

 Normally, I don't buy camera gear from camera shops or electrical stores as there is much better value when purchasing online.
 I buy the majority of my camera equipment from "berminghamcameras dot ie" or "Amazon dot co dot uk" or and I find they have good value for money.
 Argos.ie also has good value if you can find the camera you are looking for.
 Bermingham Cameras is based in Dublin so you can visit their store also.
 Their delivery service is always fast and reliable.
 I shoot Nikon, I used to shoot Canon, both Nikon & Canon have excellent equipment so I would recommend either brand.
 Sony & Pentax also provide good equipment but I am not up to speed on their product range.

-You'll also need a memory card for the camera, I recommend the Lexar brand, a 16GB SD card is ideal for this camera - http://berminghamcameras.ie/16gb-platinum-ii-300x-sdhc-uhs-i-card.html
+You'll also need a memory card for the camera, I recommend the Sandisk brand, a 32GB SD card is ideal for this camera - https://berminghamcameras.ie/sandisk-extreme-pro-sdxc-uhs-i-c10-u3-32gb.html

 Recommended Digital Cameras for beginners/intermediates